Nurofen Express, gel 5% 100 g

 Contraindications

-– Hypersensitivity to ibuprofen or other components of the drug.
+– Hypersensitivity to ibuprofen or other components included in the drug.

-– History of hypersensitivity reactions (bronchial asthma, rhinitis, Quincke’s edema, urticaria) in response to use of acetylsalicylic acid or other NSAIDs.
+– A history of hypersensitivity reactions (bronchial asthma, rhinitis, Quincke’s edema, urticaria) in response to the use of acetylsalicylic acid or other NSAIDs.

-– Children under 14 years old. – Pregnancy III trimester.
+– Children under 14 years of age. – Pregnancy III trimester.

-The following adverse reactions have been reported with short-term use of ibuprofen at doses not exceeding 500 mg/day.
+The following adverse reactions were observed with short-term use of ibuprofen at a dose not exceeding 500 mg/day.
 When treating chronic conditions and with long-term use, other adverse reactions may occur.

 – Immune system disorders

-The frequency is unknown: hypersensitivity reactions – non-specific allergic reactions and anaphylactic reactions, respiratory reactions (bronchial asthma, including its exacerbation, bronchospasm, shortness of breath, dyspnea), Skin reactions (itching, urticaria, purpura, Quincke’s edema, exfoliative and bullous dermatoses, including toxic epidermal necrolysis (Lyell syndrome), Stevens-Johnson syndrome, erythema multiforme).
+The frequency is unknown: hypersensitivity reactions – nonspecific allergic reactions and anaphylactic reactions, reactions from the respiratory tract (bronchial asthma, including its exacerbation, bronchospasm, shortness of breath, dyspnea), skin reactions (itching, urticaria, purpura, Quincke’s edema, exfoliative and bullous dermatoses, including toxic epidermal necrolysis syndrome Lyell), Stevens-Johnson syndrome, erythema multiforme).

 – Renal and urinary tract disorders

-If side effects occur, discontinue use of the drug immediately and consult a physician.
+If side effects occur, you should immediately stop using the drug and consult a doctor.

 Overdose

-The probability of accidental overdose with the drug in gel form is minimal.
+The likelihood of an accidental overdose of the drug in gel form is minimal.

-In children, symptoms of overdose may occur after an oral dose greater than 400 mg/kg body weight.
-In adults the dose-dependent effect of overdose is less pronounced.
-The half-life of the drug in overdose is 1.5-3 hours.
+In children, overdose symptoms may occur after ingestion of a dose exceeding 400 mg/kg body weight.
+In adults, the dose-dependent effect of overdose is less pronounced.
+The half-life of the drug in case of overdose is 1.5-3 hours.

-If the drug is taken by accidentally, the following symptoms may occur: headache, vomiting, decrease in blood pressure.
+If the drug is accidentally taken orally, the following symptoms may occur: headache, vomiting, decreased blood pressure.

-Treatment: gastric lavage (only within one hour after ingestion), intake of activated charcoal, alkaline drinking, forced diuresis, symptomatic therapy.
+Treatment: gastric lavage (only within an hour after administration), taking activated charcoal, alkaline drinking, forced diuresis, symptomatic therapy.

 Shelf life | 3 years. |